PawelLipski/utils/blog.md

 `reapply` is similar to `update`, but instead of rebasing the commits onto upstream branch, it instead rebases onto fork point.
-This means that nothing changes in relation to the upstream branch - if the branches weren't in sync before, they still won't be.
+This means that rebase changes nothing in relation to the upstream branch - if the branches weren't in sync before, they still won't be.

 `slide-out` subcommand comes somewhat tricky.
 Let's assume the `edit-margin-not-allowed` was already merged to develop.
-What we most likely want to do now is to remove `edit-margin-not-allowed` from the tree ,
+What we most likely want to do now is to remove `edit-margin-not-allowed` from the tree and then rebase its downstream branch `full-load-gatling` onto the original upstream `develop`.
+Since that's a pretty common combination, there's a shortcut for that, `git machete slide-out`.
+Let's check out `edit-margin-not-allowed` and run the command:

+TODO pic

+and then after completing the rebase we get the following tree:

+TODO pic

 All commands supported by `git machete` can be found under `git machete help`.
 Run `git machete help <command>` for a more specific doc for the given command.